isakhammer/workbox/README.md

 Docker environment for vim workflow of latex development (inspired by this [blog](https://castel.dev/post/lecture-notes-1/)) and basic scientific programming (Python and Julia).
 A similar concept for VScode is the so-called [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).
 However, this workflow is specifically for vim development.

 ## Introduction
-For quite some time have I been struggling with annoyance of random issues that pop up in terms of my vim and latex environment such as vim mapping collisions, zathura-vimtex interface plus other compatibility problems.
-Therefore, I created a docker environment to install everything I need from scratch, which makes is easy to reproduce any flaws in my vim workflow and fix it straight away.
+For quite some time have I been struggling with annoyance of random issues that pop up in terms of my vim and latex environment such as vim mapping collisions, multiprogram compatibility problems and more.
+Therefore, I created a docker environment to install everything I need from scratch, which makes is easy to reproduce any flaws in my workflow and fix it straight away.

 Anyhow, I started to find this docker environment useful for daily workflow, hence the name workbox.
 The concept is basically to mount the docker container, with fully installed features, to your workspace repo.
 It is now possible to easily combine compiling any scientific latex projects, launch jupyter notebooks, run simulations and use custom vim bindings in one go.